 - Peripheral Nerve and Muscle Ultrasound Mini-Fellowship, Wake Forest University School of Medicine and North Carolina Baptist Hospitals

-- Neurology - Neuromuscular Medicine
+- Psychiatry and Neurology - Neuromuscular Medicine

 Awards & Honors